rfc-st/humble/README.md

-  -u URL -l es                         Analyzes the URL and prints (in Spanish) detailed findings -u URL -o pdf                        Analyzes the URL and exports detailed findings to PDF format -u URL -o html -of test              Analyzes the URL and exports detailed findings to HTML format and 'test' filename -u URL -o pdf -op D:/Tests           Analyzes the URL and exports detailed findings to PDF format and 'D:/Tests' path -u URL -p http://127.0.0.1:8080      Analyzes the URL using 'http://127.0.0.1:8080' as the proxy -u URL -r                            Analyzes the URL and prints detailed findings along with HTTP response headers
+  -u URL -l es                         Analyzes the URL and prints (in Spanish) detailed findings -u URL -o pdf                        Analyzes the URL and exports detailed findings to PDF format -u URL -o html -of test              Analyzes the URL and exports detailed findings to HTML format and 'test' filename -u URL -o html json                  Analyzes the URL and exports detailed findings to HTML and JSON formats -u URL -o pdf -op D:/Tests           Analyzes the URL and exports detailed findings to PDF format and 'D:/Tests' path -u URL -p http://127.0.0.1:8080      Analyzes the URL using 'http://127.0.0.1:8080' as the proxy -u URL -r                            Analyzes the URL and prints detailed findings along with HTTP response headers